In which channels is harmful Gen-AI content most prevalent, how does it spread, and how can friction be introduced to these channels?

 Why might this be relevant?

-The project focuses on creating a child-centered shield against harmful online content, addressing the prevalence of harmful Gen-AI content and introducing friction to these channels.
+The project focuses on creating a child-centered shield against harmful online content, directly addressing the issue of harmful Gen-AI content and its spread.

 • Rethinking Media Literacy and Digital Skills in Europe (REMEDIS)